Los Angeles County High School for the Arts

-Los Angeles County High School for the Arts (LACHSA, /ˈlɒksə/) is a visual and performing arts high school located on the campus of California State University, Los Angeles (Cal State LA) in Los Angeles, California, United States.
+Los Angeles County High School for the Arts (LACHSA, /ˈlɒksə/) is a visual and performing arts high school located on the campus of California State University, Los Angeles in Los Angeles, California, United States.

+It is a public school, operated by the Los Angeles County Office of Education.

 History

 The school was founded by philanthropist Caroline Leonetti Ahmanson in 1985.

 Overview

-LACHSA is a public and tuition-free school.
-Most people identify the school by its aesthetic campus along with its ability to offer both college preparatory courses and conservatory style training.
+LACHSA is a public and tuition-free school, offering both college preparatory courses and conservatory style training.
 Though it shares facilities with Cal State LA, the two schools' activities are usually separate.
 It is operated by the Los Angeles County Office of Education.

 The school specializes in preparing students for careers in the arts.
 It is one of two arts high schools in Los Angeles that allows students from any district within Los Angeles County to attend, the other being Charter High School of the Arts in Van Nuys.
 Acceptance into the school is based on an audition process for the approximately 130 spots available for incoming students, about 90% of whom are freshmen.

 The school has five departments, Dance, Music (Vocals and Instrumental), Theatre, Visual Arts, and Cinematic Arts (Film).
-There is also a double major offered for Musical Theatre.
-The Music Department has the most students, followed by the Theatre Department, Visual Arts, Dance, and Cinematic Arts.
+Specializations in Musical Theatre, Opera, Technical Theatre, and Commercial Music are also offered.

 In 2012, Academy Award nominee Scott Hamilton Kennedy made an award-winning documentary about LACHSA called Fame High.

-In late March 2013, LACHSA officially moved to a more permanent building on the edge of Cal State LA's campus.
+In late March 2013, LACHSA officially moved many of its classes to a more permanent building on the edge of Cal State LA's campus.
 It has three stories, the third floor being a black box theater, where most performances from the school take place.